 Officials reacted via a press statement, where they argued that the definition of “contact person” had been changed days after the directive.
 They also “demanded” that Profil publishes the press release within 24 hours and in the next print edition.
 In response, Profil‘s editor-in-chief, Christian Rainer, tweeted that “Tyrol tries to intimidate journalists through threats”.

 The politicians then backtracked, calling the statement a mere “request for a correction”.

 The ski-resort Ischgl in the Tyrolean Alps became infamous in March when various European states claimed that their citizens contracted the coronavirus there.
 Despite warnings from Iceland, local leaders decided to keep hotels and bars open.

 The public prosecutor is now officially looking into a “suspicion of negligent endangerment of humans through transmittable disease” after the prosecution received a “very detailed and comprehensive” report on the case in early May.
 He also said that 321 people who claimed to have contracted the virus in Tyrolean ski resorts have bolstered the proceedings as victims.

 Since the start of the crisis, the Austrian government has implemented a series of aid packages intended to help secure jobs and provide companies with liquidity and tax relief.

 Channelling former ECB-president Mario Draghi, Vice-Chancellor Werner Kogler (Greens) said the state will do “whatever it takes, at whatever cost, for jobs and businesses.”

-Low income families will receive support from a fund of €30 million.
+Low-income families received support from a fund worth €30 million.
 Other changes include a guarantee of accident insurance when working from home and a three-month-moratorium on loans of consumers and small enterprises.